 Medicaid is a health insurance program for individuals and families with low incomes and resources.
-It cost is shared by the states, but the cost is shared between your state and the federal government.
-Medicaid provides health care services for low-income parents, children, seniors, and people with disabilities, and is the largest source of funding for medical and health-related services for people with limited income.
+It is managed by the states, but the cost is shared between your state and the federal government.
+Medicaid provides health care services for low-income parents, children, seniors, and people with disabilities.
+It is the largest source of funding for medical and health-related services for people with limited income.

 Medicaid has been in the news quite a bit lately as it’s the source of the premium subsidies that are offered through the Affordable Care Act (Obamacare).
-Many states have embraced the program as the federal government pays 90% or more of the cost, but there are a sizable number that limit or refuse to offer Medicaid for political reasons.
+Many states have embraced the program as the federal government pays 90% or more of the cost, but there is a sizable number that limit or refuse to offer Medicaid for political reasons.

 Many states have contracted insurance companies to administer Medicaid rather than having to handle bill processing themselves.
 It’s probably a good idea as it’s a complex process.
 And most states have their own names for their programs.
 The majority of recipients are in managed care plans.